szczyglis-dev/py-gpt/README.md

 You have the ability to add custom model wrappers for models that are not available by default in **PyGPT**.
 To integrate a new model, you can create your own wrapper and register it with the application.
 Detailed instructions for this process are provided in the section titled `Managing models / Adding models via Langchain`.

+##  Index (llama-index)

+This mode enables direct interaction with your documents through conversation.
+It seamlessly incorporates Llama-index into the chat interface, allowing for immediate querying of your indexed documents.
+To begin, you must first index the files you wish to include.
+Simply copy or upload them into the 'output' directory and initiate indexing by clicking the 'Index all' button, or right-click on a file and select 'Index...'.
+Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the `Llama-index (inline)` plugin.

+`This mode is experimental (from version 2.0.96)`

 # Files and attachments

 ## Input (upload)